The best ultrasonic toothbrush if you want this type of tech

 Although provided in the box as a sample, you don’t need to use Megasonex’s own toothpaste that uses hydroxyapatite rather than fluoride.

 Clean and inoffensive design

-It would be nice to see the M8S available in colours other than the basic gloss white that is standard.
-But, I can’t really criticise what they have produced.
+It would be nice to see the M8S available in colors other than the basic gloss white that is standard.
+But, I can’t really criticize what they have produced.